 To find your nearest UK based Self Help and Support Group, use HelpFinder Beat's online directory of eating disorders support, or call our Helpline on 0845 634 1414.

-Beat have successfully secured a grant from the Department of Health which is being utilised to establish a network of Support Groups for individuals who binge eat, compulsively overeat, have emotional eating or obesity issues.
+Beat is currently setting up Support Groups for people who binge eat, compulsively overeat, have emotional eating or obesity issues.
 The Emotional Overeating Support Groups will be established in various locations across East Anglia, East Midlands and West Midlands.